Linuxfabrik/monitoring-plugins/README.md

 ## Rules of Thumb

+* The check should be "self configuring" and/or using best practise defaults, so that it runs without parameters.
 * Develop with CentOS 7/8 Minimal in mind.
 * Develop with Icinga2 in mind.
 * Avoid complicated or fancy (and therefore unreadable) Python statements.